BECOME A SOPH

 What is a Soph?

-Sophs are upper-year student mentors who volunteer their time throughout OWeek and the entirety of the academic year to help first-year students transition to university life.
-As a representative of their constituency and the larger Western community, Sophs act as positive role models and support the creation of a safe and inclusive environment on campus for all Western students and staff.
-Sophs are the first friendly face first-year students will meet, an infinite wealth of knowledge about campus life and supports, and a resource first year can turn to throughout their time at Western.
+Sophs are upper-year students who volunteer their time throughout OWeek and the entirety of the academic year to help first-years transition to university life.
+As a representative of their constituency and the larger Western community, Sophs acts as positive role models and contributes to the creation of a safe and inclusive environment on campus for Western students and staff.

 Faculty Soph